-Divorcing parents may not love each other anymore, but they both love their children deeply.
+Divorcing or separating parents may not be in love with each other anymore, but they both love their children deeply.
 Often, each parent believes that they are the better choice to have the primary care of the child.
-However, going to court frequently can be costly and time-consuming.
+However, going to court frequently can be costly, complicated, and time-consuming.
 Many parents choose to use mediation and arbitration as a way to negotiate their parenting issues while keeping the details out of the public eye.

-In mediation, a neutral professional (known as the mediator) will help them come to an agreement without the need for a trial.
-The job of the mediator is not to take sides in the dispute or make a ruling.
+In mediation, a neutral professional (known as a mediator) will help parties come to an agreement without the need for a trial.
+The job of a mediator is not to take sides in the dispute or make a ruling.
 They evaluate the situation, present settlement options, act as a go-between, and help the parties reach a compromise that is in the best interests of the children.
 It is important to choose a mediator who is an expert in divorce and family law issues.

 Parents often use mediation as an alternative to having their issues resolved in court.
 Mediation allows parents the ability to control both how quickly the issues can be resolved, as well as how the issues are resolved, all while keeping sensitive details out of the public record.
-In contrast, taking these issues to trial is usually a far lengthier process.
+In contrast, taking these issues to trial is usually a far lengthier process, with relatively little control over the outcome.
 All control over the situation is lost as the family law judge will make all rulings without direct input from the parents.
-Mediation is confidential and less adversarial.
+Mediation is confidential and far less adversarial.
 Parents are able to minimize conflict through compromise in resolving their parenting issues.
 Mediation is almost always going to be a better result than having the family law judge decide these issues.
 Parents should always know what is in the children’s best interests.

 If parents are unable to reach agreements concerning their parenting issues, the family law judge may order a comprehensive child custody evaluation.
 Either party may request an Arizona child custody evaluation be performed, or the court may order the evaluation on its own.